Projects

 Interactive and creative for peace and human rights - as part of the "Colours of Peace" project, teenagers and young adults from Switzerland and various countries in the Middle East came together.
 In workshops, they explored topics relating to peaceful coexistence.
 "Colours of Peace" will not take place in 2025.

-What does it sound like when young people from all over Europe shape the future together?
-At the Pestalozzi Children's Village in Trogen, this vision becomes reality twice a year (spring and autumn 2026): around 130 young adults aged 16 to 20 from various countries meet at the European Youth Forum Trogen (EYFT) to discuss current social challenges such as the climate crisis, peace, media responsibility and democracy education.
+What does it sound like when youths from all over Europe come together to shape the future?
+At the Pestalozzi Children's Village in Trogen, this vision becomes reality twice a year: at the European Youth Forum Trogen (EYFT), around 130 young adults aged 16 to 20 from different countries meet to discuss current social challenges such as the climate crisis, peace, media responsibility and democracy education.

 Community learning with the Pestalozzi School Camps